Naakinn/Linked-list-cpp/README.md

 - Getting pointer to an element of the list

 ## Goals
-- All integral C++ types support
+- Integral and other types support
-- Inserting value on custom position
 - Merging two or more lists
 ## Installation